vortexmakes/RKH/doc/readme.txt

 \image html sttbl.jpg "Figure 2 - State nesting"

 <HR>
-\section rep2 Representing the state-machine
+\section rep2 Representing the state machine

-Now, this section explains how to implement the "my" state-machine using the RKH framework, which is shown in \ref fig1 "Figure 1".
+Now, this section explains how to implement the "my" state machine using the RKH framework, which is shown in \ref fig1 "Figure 1".

 -# \ref rep_sm